You are here

 Dr. Maurice Goldenhar, a French ophthalmologist, first described the condition in 1952.
 Goldenhar syndrome is a rare congenital (present at birth) disorder that is characterized by incomplete development of the ear, eye, nose, soft palate, lip, and jaw.
 These physical differences have a range in severity.

-Another name for Goldenhar syndrome is oculoauriculo-vertebral spectrum.
+Another name for Goldenhar syndrome is oculoauriculo-vertebral spectrum (refers to three rare development disorders affecting eyes, ears and spine).
 This name describes the common structural problems seen with the eyes, ears, and vertebrae.
 The term oculo represents the eye, auriculo represents the ear, and vetebral stands for the physical problems present in the vertebrae or the bones of the spinal column.

 Goldenhar syndrome occurs in one of every 3,000 to 5,000 live births.
 Males are affected more frequently than females.
 This syndrome is seen in all ethnic groups and cultures.